 JB: Sometimes dancers think that Freed Classics are only worn by dancers in professional companies.
 While Freeds are one of the most popular shoes with professionals, they are also appropriate for dancers in all levels of training.
 Since they are lightweight, they allow a dancer to fully articulate the muscles in their feet and therefore build strength quickly.
 I started wearing Freed Classics as my third pair of shoes, and once I experienced how pliable they were to dance in, I couldn't go back to any other pointe shoe without feeling like I had bricks on my feet.
 Only Freed Classics allowed me to feel like I was in control of my pointe shoes and not the other way around.

 Interested in trying Freed pointe shoes?
-Allegro proudly stocks Freed Classic, Classic Pro, Classic Pro 90, Wing Block, as well as the Studio II and Studio Professional, across both of our boutiques, as well as online.
+Allegro proudly stocks Freed Classic, Classic Pro, Classic Pro 90, Wing Block, as well as the Studio II and Studio Professional at Allegro Evanston as well as online.
 To schedule your Freed fitting, click here!
-To inquire about a particular maker, please email email@example.com.
+To inquire about a particular maker, please email firstname.lastname@example.org.

 Photos courtesy of Tracey Frugoli/Julie Brumfiel